TRR318/pub-msl/README.md

-Implementation of the PSL experiments as submitted to ML Journal.
+Implementation of the MSL experiments as submitted to XAI conference.

 The main experiments can be found under `experiments/main_experiment.py` the accompanying figures in `experiments/plots_clean.ipynb`
-Some additional figures where created with `experiments/side_experiments` All experiments must be run from the root folder of the project, otherwise the configured paths have to be modified.
+All experiments must be run from the root folder of the project, otherwise the configured paths have to be modified.

-Because of legal reasons, the thorax dataset is not available in this repository
+The football dataset can be found in the data folder under the name player.csv